-- Perl version 5 is needed for the maintainer-only script tools/help2man.pl. - texinfo version 5.1 or later is needed to build the HTML, PDF and Info files for the R manuals written in the GNU Texinfo system.
+- Perl version 5 is needed for the maintainer-only script tools/help2man.pl. - texi2any version 6.1 or later is needed to build the HTML and Info files for the R manuals written in the GNU Texinfo system.
 And that requires Perl.